Universal541/brianreymore/src/content/essays/the-founding-faith-we-keep-inventing.md

 ## Christianity Deserves Better Than Political Weaponization

-This is perhaps the deepest irony of Christian nationalism.
+This is perhaps the deepest irony of Christian nationalism:

 It often weakens the very thing it claims to protect.